-This financial report is designed to provide a general overview of the Eldorado Area Water and Sanitation District's finances.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Eldorado Area Water and Sanitation District, 2 North Chamisa Drive, Suite A, Santa Fe, NM 87508.
+This financial report is designed to provide a general overview of the Eldorado Area Water & Sanitation District's finances.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Eldorado Area Water & Sanitation District, 2 North Chamisa Drive, Suite A, Santa Fe, NM 87508.

-STATE OF NEW MEXICO ELDORADO AREA WATER AND SANITATION DISTRICT STATEMENT OF NET POSITION As of June 30, 2018
+STATE OF NEW MEXICO ELDORADO AREA WATER & SANITATION DISTRICT STATEMENT OF NET POSITION - ENTERPRISE FUND JUNE 30, 2019